modabas/ModResults/README.md

 ```

-If you are using Minimal Apis and want to map a Result or Result&lt;TValue&gt; to api response, do have a look at WebServiceEndpoint implementation in [ModEndpoints](https://github.com/modabas/ModEndpoints) project which can organize ASP.NET Core Minimal Apis in REPR format endpoints and is integrated with result pattern out of box, which will also handle response mapping.
+If you are using Minimal Apis and want to map a Result or Result&lt;TValue&gt; to api response, do have a look at WebServiceEndpoint implementation in [ModEndpoints](https://github.com/modabas/ModEndpoints) project which organizes ASP.NET Core Minimal Apis in REPR format endpoints and is integrated with result pattern out of box, which will also handle response mapping.

+### Use Result or Result&lt;TValue&gt; objects in [Microsoft.Orleans](https://github.com/dotnet/orleans) projects

+Just include ModResults.Orleans package as project dependency to use Result and Result&lt;TValue&gt; objects in Orleans grains.